Inside the artist’s studio

 A variety of carving tools are used for creating various marks on the block.
 The block is stained red, so that the carved lines are clearly white, and the original drawing lines are black.
 In theory, if the black drawn lines are avoided, the background will be cut away, and the lines will remain on the surface and print when pressure is applied.

 The inked plate is hand cranked through one of my printing presses.
-The act of pulling the paper off of the plate makes each print a “hand-pulled print”.
+The act of pulling the paper off of the plate makes each print a “hand-pulled print.”
 I never duplicate any of my hand pulled prints with digital prints, keeping their integrity as original print editions.
+Most of my editions are 100 or under, and all are hand-pulled.

 Making Mixed Media Monoprints